Senator Jason Rapert

 - Central Arkansas Fiddlers Association, Member Senator

-Senator Rapert is the founder and former president of Holy Ghost Ministries, Inc. (HGM), a faith based humanitarian mission organization providing clean water and assistance to the poor and orphans in Ghana West Africa, Uganda and the Philippines.
+Senator Rapert is the founder and former president of Holy Ghost Ministries, Inc. (HGM), a faith based humanitarian mission providing clean water and assistance to the poor and the orphans of Ghana, Uganda and the Philippines.

 - ARKANSAS LEGISLATIVE COUNCIL (ALC)

 - ALC-CHARITABLE, PENAL, AND CORRECTIONAL INSTITUTIONS

 - PUBLIC RETIREMENT & SOCIAL SECURITY PROGRAMS-JOINT

 - ALC-HOSPITAL AND MEDICAID STUDY SUBCOMMITTEE